By using this site, you agree to our Privacy Policy and our Terms of Use.

 Qualified Settlement Fund Administration: Myths vs. Reality

-A set of scales of justice with Reality written on both sides and various objects stacked with it
+A set of scales of justice with Reality written on both sides and various objects stacked with it - QSF Administration: Myths vs. Reality

-In this article, we will explore the common myths regarding Qualified Settlement Funds and Qualified Settlement Fund Administration.
+This article will explore the common myths regarding Qualified Settlement Funds and Qualified Settlement Fund Administration.

 Myth 1: QSFs Are Exclusively for Mass Tort and Class Action Settlements

-Myth 2: Only Plaintiffs Benefit From QSFs
+Myth 2: Only Plaintiffs Benefit from QSFs

-The myth that only plaintiffs benefit from QSFs overlooks the multiple advantages these funds offer to all parties involved in litigation.
+The myth that only plaintiffs benefit overlooks the multiple advantages these funds offer to all parties involved in litigation.
 The following outlines the benefits for both plaintiffs and defendants, showcasing the unique utility of QSFs:

 For Plaintiffs